brijeshb42/react-sketchapp-boilerplate/README.md

 > Make sure the Sketch app is already running and you have an empty project open.

-`README` will be updated ith more commands soon.
+`README` will be updated with more commands soon.